A fact sheet from the

 In Indiana, the electric utility industry is pursuing a variety of green power initiatives, including the development of renewable generation facilities, agreements to purchase renewable energy on the wholesale electric market, and green power billing options for customers.
 Initiatives and options vary among utilities.

 A number of wind energy facilities are operating in and near Benton County, Indiana including the Benton County Wind Farm, the Fowler Ridge Wind Farm, the Hoosier Wind Farm, and the Meadow Lake Wind Project.
 Wind energy development projects are operating or have been proposed in a number of additional Indiana counties, including the Wildcat Wind Farm now operating in Madison and Tipton Counties.

 The Indiana Office of Utility Consumer Counselor (OUCC) has supported various green power proposals before the Indiana Utility Regulatory Commission (IURC) in recent years.
 This fact sheet offers a basic summary of renewable energy initiatives throughout the state and will be updated periodically.

 Indianapolis Power & Light Co.
 (IPL) offers an alternative billing option for Green Power.
-This option was created under an agreement among IPL, the OUCC and other parties in 1998.
+This option was created under an agreement among IPL, the OUCC and other parties.

 “GoGreen Indiana” is a Duke Energy program that last received IURC approval in July 2009, under an agreement between the utility and the OUCC.